bn4t/csp-handler/README.md

 # CSP-Handler
-*A simple web application to send csp reports to a email address*
+*A simple web application to send CSP violation reports to an email address*

 ### Important